What is distractibility?

 What will happen to my child should he/she not receive help for distractibility?

-If a child does not receive treatment or intervention for his distracted behavior, he may begin to feel frustrated, out of control, and uncertain of himself.
+If a child does not receive treatment or intervention for distractibility and related behaviors, he may begin to feel frustrated, out of control, and uncertain of himself.
 Simple, everyday tasks can seem daunting and difficult, since the child fears he may not be able to complete that which he sets out to finish.
 The child may also have academic setbacks as he is not able to hand in assignments on time or meet necessary deadlines.
 When a child feels unsuccessful and frustrated with himself, this stress will likely carry over into his relationships with family, friends and school peers.

 How might I help treat my child’s distractibility?